JoeySoprano420/Astra/README.md

 Visualization: A graphical visualization of the Fibonacci sequence is introduced, allowing users to plot the sequence for any number of terms.
 Sequence Customization: Additional filters for generating custom Fibonacci sequences (prime, odd, and even Fibonacci numbers) were added, making the Fibonacci function even more versatile.
 With these enhancements, the AstraPrime language now offers super advanced multithreading, visualization capabilities, and custom sequence generation rules, making it a powerful tool for mathematical and computational applications.

+Fully Enhanced Fibonacci Sequence Implementation in AstraPrime This implementation adds:

+Multithreaded Fibonacci Computation: For large sequences, computations are distributed across threads for better performance.
+Visualization Capabilities: Plot the Fibonacci sequence as a graph.
+Sequence Customization: Generate customized sequences like prime Fibonacci, odd/even Fibonacci, and more.
+Advanced Memoization: Optimization with caching for improved performance in recursive computations.
+Error Handling: Robust error messages for invalid inputs.